12 Era of Bad Feelings

 Louisiana Purchase

-Jefferson saw French-held New Orleans as key to exporting American crops since it was near the mouth of the Mississippi and both the Ohio and Missouri River watersheds connected to the Atlantic via that route.
+Jefferson saw French-held New Orleans as key to exporting American crops since it was near the mouth of the Mississippi and the Ohio, Missouri, Arkansas, and Red River watersheds connected to the Atlantic via that route.
 He remarked in 1803, “There is on the globe one single spot, the possessor of which is our natural and habitual enemy . . . that spot is New Orleans.”
 Those were strong words from such a Francophile and supporter of the French Revolution as Jefferson since France owned New Orleans.
 French Emperor Napoleon Bonaparte valued the area as a “wall of brass” that would hem in America’s western expansion (you could say that Aaron Burr and Napoleon had something in common).
 In 1803, Jefferson sent agents to France to negotiate either purchasing New Orleans or attaining free trading rights from Napoleon.

 Le général Toussaint Louverture, New York Public Library Digital Collection